Rwanda's military intervention in Mozambique raises eyebrows | DW | 23.08.2021

 Mozambican soldiers struggled to defeat the jihadis prior to the coming of Rwandan and other foreign troops

-Yassine told DW it is only through Rwanda's successful intervention that restarting Total's mega gas project can be contemplated.
+Yassine told DW it was only through Rwanda's successful intervention that the restarting of Total's huge gas project can be contemplated.
 Total halted the project in April over security concerns.

-In response to Portuguese news agency LUSA, Mozambique's government confirmed the Rwandan army had created a 50-km (31 miles)-long safety zone for the gas project.
-It also published a map showing the division of operational areas: the Rwandan army will retain control of the towns of Mocimboa da Praia and Palma, which are vital for the Total Energies project.
+Responding to a query from Portuguese news agency LUSA, Mozambique's government confirmed that the Rwandan army had created a 50-km-long (31-mile-long) safety zone for the gas project.
+It also published a map showing the division of operational areas: The Rwandan army will retain control of the towns of Mocimboa da Praia and Palma, which are vital for the Total Energies project.

-Mocimboa da Praia has witnessed fierce fighting involving Islamist extremists and joint Mozambican and Rwandan forces
+Mocimboa da Praia has seen fierce fighting between Islamist extremists and joint Mozambican and Rwandan forces

-"This approach was probably negotiated at the highest political level between Mozambique, France, and Rwanda," says Elisio Macamo, an expert of African politics at the University of Basel.
+"This approach was probably negotiated at the highest political level between Mozambique, France and Rwanda," says Elisio Macamo, an expert on African politics at the University of Basel.
 For France, moving the biggest gas project in Africa forward is vital, and Paris was even prepared to send troops to secure its interests in northern Mozambique.

-Mozambican peace and security expert Calton Cadeado criticized the national government's inability to defend itself against outside and domestic threats, which he says could cause long-term problems if Mozambique's security forces do not manage without outside help.
+Mozambican peace and security expert Calton Cadeado criticized the national government's inability to defend itself against outside and domestic threats, He says it could cause long-term problems if Mozambique's security forces do not manage without outside help.

 Mozambican human rights lawyer Joao Nhampossa agrees: "We need a strategy immediately for when the foreign troops leave," Nhampossa told DW.
 He hopes Mozambique will set up an independent commission to deal with the damage caused by the conflict in northern Mozambique and pay reparations for any human rights violations committed by domestic and foreign troops.

 So far, though, Rwandan troops are not known to have committed any human rights abuses, Nhampossa explains.
-In fact, Mocimboa residents seem relievedby their presence, saying the Rwandan troops often behave better than the national army.
-On the other hand, Mozambican soldiers have been accused of looting and causing tensions with locals.
+In fact, Mocimboa residents seem relieved at their presence and say the Rwandan troops often behave better than the national army — Mozambican soldiers have been accused of looting and causing tensions with locals.

 "We're very happy with the presence of the Rwandans," a resident of Mocimboa told the internet site "Carta de Mocambique."
 Even after the jihadists left, Mozambican soldiers tried to seize goods.
 "But when we alerted the Rwandans, they intervened, and we are safe."